PeerCodeProject/PeerCode/README.md

 * Share code with other peers
 * Edit code in realtime
 * Run code based on Dockerfile in project directory
-* Share idead with collaborative paint
+* Share ideas with collaborative paint
 * Open ports for other peers and transfer date via p2p connection
+* Share terminal with other peers

+for better performance - auto save for changes should be on

 ![example](docs/example.png)